salcedoisabella/programmable-neurorepair/README.md

 - Ptgds
 - Myrf

-These genes define the mature repair-state signature used by the engine to classify cellular states.
+These genes define the mature repair-state signature used by the engine to classify cellular states and model repair-associated transitions.

 ---

-# Candidate Molecular Control Nodes
+## Candidate molecular control layers

-Initial analyses highlight several candidate control layers associated with remyelinating states:
+Initial analyses highlight several mechanistically distinct candidate layers associated with remyelinating states:

-**Flagship repair-state lever**
+### Flagship repair-state lever
+- **Tspan2**

+### Repair architecture / support layer
-- Tspan2
+- **Gjc2**

-**Repair architecture genes**
-- Gjc2
+- **Fa2h**
-- Fa2h
+- **Aspa**
-- Aspa
+- **Abca2**

-**Signaling and regulatory candidates**
+### Signaling and control candidates
-- Ptgds
+- **Ptgds**
-- Ptprd
+- **Ptprd**

-These genes represent potential molecular levers influencing the probability of oligodendrocyte maturation and myelin repair.
+Together, these candidates suggest that remyelination may be decomposed into multiple functional layers rather than explained by a single marker or pathway.

 ---

-# Engine Components
+## Engine components

-Current system components include:
+The current version of the system includes:

 - repair-state signature derivation
 - cross-dataset validation
 - candidate control node prioritization
+- intervention simulation
 - transition modeling

-- intervention simulation (v1)
+These components are designed to move from descriptive state mapping toward computationally guided hypotheses about which perturbations are most likely to shift repair probability.

 ---

-# Vision

-Programmable Neurorepair is designed as a general framework for mapping and guiding neural cell-state transitions.

-Remyelination is the first tractable test case, but the broader objective is to extend the system toward additional neural cell types and state dynamics across the central nervous system.

-The long-term goal is to build computational systems capable of identifying molecular control points that govern neural plasticity, repair, and adaptation, and eventually make neural state transitions more predictable and guideable.
+## Current status

+Early computational prototype.

+The first version has been developed across multiple independent datasets and is being used as a proof of concept for a broader framework centered on neural cell-state transitions and molecular control logic.

 ---

+## Long-term vision

+Programmable Neurorepair is designed as the first module of a broader platform for understanding and guiding neural cell-state transitions across the central nervous system.

+Remyelination is the initial tractable test case, but the larger objective is to extend this framework toward additional neural systems and state dynamics, including neural adaptation, plasticity, and other forms of coordinated biological reorganization.

+The long-term goal is to build computational systems capable of identifying molecular control points that govern neural plasticity, repair, and adaptation — and eventually make neural state transitions more predictable and guideable.

+---

-## Repository Structure
+## Repository structure

 - `figures/` — visual outputs
 - `results/` — model outputs and tables
 - `docs/` — technical notes and summaries